 - Continuous-publication online

-- An introductory Article Processing Charge (APC) of 445 USD/280 GBP, discounted from the full rate of 895 USD/560 GBP, is available for a limited time.
-The APC is payable upon acceptance and subject to VAT* where applicable.
+- An introductory article processing charge (APC) of 445 USD, discounted from the full rate of 895 USD, is available for a limited time.
+The APC is payable upon acceptance in USD or GBP and subject to VAT* where applicable.

 - Authors retain copyright under a Creative Commons license